The United States of America is huge!

 - Take in the music.
 America is the birthplace of the blues and jazz which spawned much big band music and rock and roll.
 From the blues of Chicago to the jazz of New Orleans to the country of Nashville, going to festivals, concert halls, and bars for music is a fabulous way to enjoy America.

-- The shopping is fabulous but… Unlike many countries, the price tag on an item is not the final price.
+- Shop 'til you drop, but don't forget the tax.
+Unlike many countries, the price tag on an item is not the final price.
 Sales tax is added at the cash register.
 The prices in the US are really good but you have to add in the state sales tax to know what the real cost of an item is.
 Black Friday, the day after American Thanksgiving, is the hottest shopping day of the year.

 - Go to the theater.
 The United States has great theater and it's not all on Broadway in New York.
 There are summer stock theaters all over the country.
 You know those actors who you haven't seen on film for a long time?
 They're likely on the stage somewhere in the US.
 If you're in New York go to the TKTS Discount Booths in Times Square for your tickets to save money and support the non-profit Theatre Development Fund.